 50 mark from Jewish ghetto in Łódź 1940

-is that the new economy islands will need to work with this new money, having
+What is clear is that the new economy islands will need to work with this new money, having probably several currencies.

 Local Exchange Trading System currencies